-The Stanford University Traffic Monitoring Report 2020 is available for review at the County and is also available on the County website,
+The Stanford University Traffic Monitoring Report 2021 is available for review on the County website, (https://plandev.sccgov.org/policies-programs/stanford-university/2000-general-use-permit/annual-reports).

-(https://www.sccgov.org/sites/dpd/Programs/Stanford/2000GUP/P ages/Docs.aspx).
 Results of annual traffic monitoring are summarized in Appendix D of this document.

 The Annual Report normally reports on activity between September 1 and August 31.
-However, the typical annual Traffic Monitoring Reporting period is the same as the baseline, 6 weeks in the Spring and 2 weeks in the Fall for the period of a calendar year.
-The 2020 traffic monitoring cordon locations used for traffic monitoring are shown on Figure 1 of the Stanford University Traffic Monitoring Report 2020, available on the aforementioned County website link.
-Data and analysis of these counts, reported in March 2021, are provided in Appendix D of this annual report.
-GUP Condition H: Parking During AR 20 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C- 3) and Figure 5.
+However, the typical annual Traffic Monitoring Reporting period is the same as the baseline, 8 weeks for the period of a calendar year.

+The 2021 traffic monitoring cordon locations used for traffic monitoring are shown on Figure 1 of the Stanford University Traffic Monitoring Report 2021, available at the aforementioned County website link.
+Data and analysis of these counts, reported in March 2022, are provided in Appendix D of this annual report.

+GUP Condition H: Parking

+During AR 21 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C-3) and Figure 5.
 As indicated in this Annual Report, several parking projects were implemented.
 The cumulative change in the parking inventory remains significantly under the cap set for the 2000 GUP, which allowed a total increase campus-wide of 2,300 spaces.
-With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 3,436 spaces.
-GUP Condition I: Parks and Recreation Facilities Construction of C2/Arastradero Trail: Construction and trail improvements were completed and the trail was dedicated in November 2013.
+With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 1,720 spaces.

+GUP Condition I: Parks and Recreation Facilities

+Construction of C2/Arastradero Trail: Construction and trail improvements were completed and the trail was dedicated in November 2013.
 The trail links to the Pearson-Arastradero Preserve.

 San Mateo County and Stanford did not reach agreement for the San Mateo C1 segment and in February 2012, Stanford paid County of Santa Clara approximately \$10.3 million.
 In August 2012, the County issued a request for applications for projects that would serve as alternative mitigation measures to address the loss of recreational facilities on the Stanford campus.
 The County received 15 project applications from six local agencies.
 The Board of Supervisors declared its intent to fund six of the 15 projects, including \$4.5 million to Stanford to construct a perimeter trail along El Camino Real and Stanford Avenue frontages.
 Stanford subsequently did not accept the grant award for the Stanford Perimeter trail, which was opened to the public in April 2016.
-The Board also directed County Administration to negotiate projects agreements for the selected projects and submit approval to the Board consistent with the requirements of CEQA.
-A project agreement and appropriation modification for the Adobe Creek /
+The Board also directed County Administration to negotiate project agreements for the selected projects and submit approval to the Board consistent with the requirements of CEQA.
+A project agreement and appropriation modification for the Adobe Creek / Highway 101 Overcrossing Project were approved by the Board on December 17, 2019, and an appropriation modification for the Ravenswood Bay Trail project was approved by the Board on February 25, 2020.